utdata/thcic-pudf/98-methodology.md

   ) })
 ---

-# Methology for THCIC analysis
+# Methology used for Texas Inpatient data analysis

 To accomplish the analysis behind these articles, University of Texas at Austin Assistant Professor of Practice Christian McDonald used the [Texas Inpatient Public Use Data File](https://www.dshs.texas.gov/thcic/hospitals/Inpatientpudf.shtm) provided by the [Texas Department of State Health Services](https://www.dshs.texas.gov/).
 The data was not shared with the Express News as per the agency's governing rules.
 No patients or doctors are identified in the analysis.